Rentberry Price Hits $0.0006 (BERRY)

-Rentberry (CURRENCY:BERRY) traded 0.9% higher against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on February 5th.
-During the last week, Rentberry has traded 47.1% higher against the U.S. dollar.
-One Rentberry coin can currently be purchased for $0.0006 or 0.00000001 BTC on popular cryptocurrency exchanges.
-Rentberry has a market cap of $180,983.30 and $256.00 worth of Rentberry was traded on exchanges in the last 24 hours.
+Rentberry (CURRENCY:BERRY) traded 0.6% lower against the US dollar during the 24 hour period ending at 0:00 AM Eastern on February 9th.
+One Rentberry coin can now be bought for about $0.0006 or 0.00000001 BTC on popular exchanges.
+Rentberry has a total market cap of $193,516.54 and $9.00 worth of Rentberry was traded on exchanges in the last 24 hours.
+During the last week, Rentberry has traded 15% higher against the US dollar.

 Here is how other cryptocurrencies have performed during the last 24 hours: